 Start the scheduler

-The scheduler runs in every 30 minutes by default or as per the customized interval but a sync cycle in between the scheduled cycles can be run using Start-ADSyncSyncCycle -PolicyType PowerShell command.
-There are three (Delta, Initial and Unspecified) type of sync cycle as shown below.
+The scheduler runs every 30 minutes by default or as per the customized interval but a sync cycle in between the scheduled cycles can be run using Start-ADSyncSyncCycle -PolicyType PowerShell command.
+There are three (Delta, Initial and Unspecified) types of sync cycle as shown below.

 Delta sync cycle

 A delta sync cycle includes the following steps:

 - Delta import on all Connectors

 - Delta sync on all Connectors